 "The primary researchers (HB) will retrieve patient files from the New Beginnings archives storing unit.
 Other data will be extracted from the Clinicom Application Manager (a Western Cape hospital database keeping record of patient demographics, outpatient appointments and hospital admissions).
 All data will be collated on a data collection sheet (Appendix A) and later inputted to Microsoft Excel spreadsheet with cross checking by YV (a co-researcher).
 Data extracted from the patient charts will include demographic information (age, gender, residential area, language, highest level of education, marital status, number of children, employment, primary carer and disability grant) and clinical information (assertive community treatment [ACT] patient, primary and secondary diagnosis, number of psychiatric inpatient admissions and total days in hospital, number of New Beginnings admissions and total days in New Beginnings, medication, comorbid substance use and treatment for medical conditions).
 Data extracted from Clinicom will include all past psychiatric hospital admission dates.
-Diagnoses were made in the clinical setting, based on the Diagnostic and Statistical Manual of Mental Disorders IV, fourth edition, text revision (DSM-IV-TR) or the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V) diagnostic criteria.20"
+Diagnoses were made in the clinical setting, based on the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V) diagnostic criteria."